junksamiad/template-sender-engine/lld/processing-engines/whatsapp/05-openai-integration.md

     const openai = await setupOpenAIClient(contextObject.ai_config.ai_api_key_reference);

-    // Process message with OpenAI and get content variables const openAIResult = await processWithOpenAI(openai, contextObject);
+    // Process message with OpenAI and get content variables
+    // This will:
+    // 1.
+Create an OpenAI thread and store the thread_id in contextObject
+    // 2.
+Run the OpenAI assistant to generate content variables
+    // 3.
+Store the content_variables in contextObject and contextObject.conversation_data

-    // contextObject is already updated with all metrics in processWithOpenAI:
+    // 4.
+Create a pending_assistant_message with metrics in contextObject.conversation_data
-    // - thread_id
-    // - ai_prompt_tokens, ai_completion_tokens, ai_total_tokens
-    // - processing_time_ms
-    // - conversation_data.message_metrics (contains all data except content)

-    // We just need to ensure content_variables are available contextObject.content_variables = openAIResult.content_variables;
+    const openAIResult = await processWithOpenAI(openai, contextObject);

     // Send WhatsApp template message with content variables
+    // This will:
+    // 1.
+Send the template message using Twilio API
+    // 2.
+Retrieve the conversation record from DynamoDB
+    // 3.
+Complete the pending_assistant_message by adding the content
+    // 4.
+Add the completed message to the conversation's messages array
-    // This will also update the conversation record with all the metrics const messageResult = await sendWhatsAppTemplateMessage(contextObject, openAIResult.content_variables);
+    // 5.
+Update the conversation with final status and metrics const messageResult = await sendWhatsAppTemplateMessage(contextObject, openAIResult.content_variables);

     // Return success result with key metrics return {
       success: true,
       thread_id: contextObject.thread_id,
+      sent_at: messageResult.sent_at,
-      processing_time_ms: contextObject.processing_time_ms,
+      processing_time_ms: contextObject.conversation_data.pending_assistant_message.processing_time_ms,
-      ai_total_tokens: contextObject.ai_total_tokens
+      ai_total_tokens: contextObject.conversation_data.pending_assistant_message.ai_total_tokens
     };
   } catch (error) {
     console.error('Error processing WhatsApp message:', error);